octoenergy/xocto/README.md

     $ make lint

-A development docker image can be built with:
+Development docker images can be built with:

-    $ docker build . -t xocto
+    $ make docker_images

-and tests can be run within this container with:
+which creates separate images for pytest, isort and black.
+Each can be run like so:

+    $ docker run -v `pwd`:/opt/app xocto/pytest
+    $ docker run -v `pwd`:/opt/app xocto/isort
-    $ docker run -v `pwd`:/opt/app xocto
+    $ docker run -v `pwd`:/opt/app xocto/black

 ## Release new version